 Brake calipers house your car’s brake pads and pistons and squeeze the brake pads against the rotor to stop the car.
 The calipers support the brake pads on both sides of the rotor while using pistons to convert the pressure from the master cylinder into pressure from the brake pads to the brake rotor.
-Caliper size varies according to the vehicle.
+Caliper size varies according to the car.

 Types Of Calipers